bookofproofs/bookofproofs.github.io/_sources/history/20th-century/nash.md

 * It was a failure in Nash's eyes and one which he took badly.
 * The Putnam Mathematics Competition was not the only thing going badly for Nash.
 * Although his mathematics professors heaped praise on him, his fellow students found him a very strange person.
-* Physically he was strong and this saved him from being bullied, but his fellow students took delight in making fun of Nash whom they saw as an awkward immature person displaying childish tantrums.
 * He behaved oddly, playing a single chord on a piano over and over, leaving a melting ice cream cone melting on top of his cast-off clothing, walking on his roommate's sleeping body to turn off the light.
 * He showed homosexual tendencies, climbing into bed with the other boys who reacted by making fun of the fact that he was attracted to boys and humiliated him.
 * They played cruel pranks on him and he reacted by asking his fellow students to challenge him with mathematics problems.